philrz/super/book/src/super-sql/expressions/comparisons.md

 as found in other SQL databases such as Postgres.

 >[!NOTE]
-> SuperSQL does net yet support SQL COLLATE keyword and variations.
+> SuperSQL does not yet support the SQL `COLLATE` keyword and variations.

 When the operands are coercible to like types, the result is the truth value of the comparison.
 Otherwise, the result is `false`.
 To compare values of